Trinity In Twelve Weeks

 Organising Your Materials

-- File lecture notes, etc. in the correct file as soon as you get home.
-Or, if taking notes electronically, take twenty seconds at the end of each class to make sure you know where you're saving your files!
+- File your lecture notes, handouts, etc. in the correct place as soon as you get home each day.
+If taking notes electronically, take twenty seconds at the end of each class to make sure you know how and where you're saving your files!

-- Use a wall planner in addition to a diary, or put all your of diary and timetable into a digital calendar, such as the Google calendar included in your MyZone account.
+- Use a wall planner in addition to a diary, or enter all of your commitments, diary items, and timetable into a digital calendar such as the Google Calendar included in your MyZone account.

 Planning

-- Create a master schedule that indicates on a semester- or yearly- basis when holidays, exams, reports, essays, etc. are or will be due.
+- Create a master schedule that indicates on a semester or yearly basis when holidays, exams, presentations, essays, etc. are or will be due.
 Post it in a prominent spot!

-- Mark out commitments such as classes, labs, work, sport, meals, etc.
+- Mark out your known commitments such as classes, labs, work, sport, meals, etc.

 - Make a list of your study tasks - be specific and prioritise.

-- Monitor and Evaluate: review what has been accomplished at the end of a day and decide if the schedule for the next day needs to be changed as a result.
+- Monitor and evaluate your schedule.
+Review what you have accomplished at the end of a day, and decide if the schedule for the next day needs to be changed as a result.

 - When you have finished a study task, cross it off your timetable or list.

 - Avoid too much detail - a schedule has to remain flexible or it becomes a dinosaur!
-Everyone has different needs; perhaps start with just organising study tasks for certain classes.
-Or, only list your priorities.
+Everyone has different needs; perhaps start with just organising study tasks for certain classes, or by only listing your priorities.

 - Schedule in rewards - for example, time watching your favourite TV programme after doing a task you were dreading.